Electronic cigarette: History

-Early prototypes & barriers to entry: 1920s – 90s
+Early prototypes and barriers to entry: 1920s–1990s

 In 1927, Joseph Robinson applied for a patent for an electronic vaporizer to be used with medicinal compounds.
 The patent was approved in 1930 but the device was never marketed.
 In 1930, the United States Patent and Trademark Office reported a patent stating, "for holding medicinal compounds which are electrically or otherwise heated to produce vapors for inhalation."
 In 1934 and 1936, further similar patents were applied for.

-The earliest e-cigarette can be traced to American Herbert A. Gilbert, who in 1963 applied for a patent for "a smokeless non-tobacco cigarette" that involved "replacing burning tobacco and paper with heated, moist, flavored air".
+The earliest e-cigarette can be traced to American Herbert A. Gilbert.
+In 1963, Gilbert applied for a patent for "a smokeless non-tobacco cigarette" that involved "replacing burning tobacco and paper with heated, moist, flavored air".
 This device produced flavored steam without nicotine.
 The patent was granted in 1965.
-Gilbert's invention was ahead of its time and received little attention and was never commercialized because smoking was still fashionable at that time.
+Gilbert's invention was ahead of its time.
+However, it received little attention and was never commercialized because smoking was still fashionable at that time.
 Gilbert said in 2013 that today's electric cigarettes follow the basic design set forth in his original patent.

-The Favor cigarette, introduced in 1986 by public company Advanced Tobacco Products, was another early noncombustible product promoted as an alternative nicotine-containing tobacco product.
+The Favor cigarette, introduced in 1986 by public company Advanced Tobacco Products, was another early noncombustible product promoted as an alternative nicotine-based tobacco product.
 Favor was conceptualized by Phil Ray, one of the founders of Datapoint Corporation and inventors of the microprocessor.
 Development started in 1979 by Phil Ray and Norman Jacobson.
 Favor was a "plastic, smoke-free product shaped and colored like a conventional cigarette that contained a filter paper soaked with liquid nicotine so users could draw a small dose by inhaling.
 There was no electricity, combustion, or smoke; it delivered only nicotine."

 Favor cigarettes were sold in California and several Southwestern states, marketed as "an alternative to smokers, and only to smokers, to use where smoking is unacceptable or prohibited."
-In 1987 the FDA exercised jurisdiction over products analogous to E-Cigarettes.
+In 1987, the FDA exercised jurisdiction over products analogous to E-Cigarettes.
 Advanced Tobacco Products never challenged the Warning Letter and ceased all distribution of Favor.
-Rays's wife Brenda Coffee coined the term vaping.
+Ray's wife Brenda Coffee coined the term vaping.
 Philip Morris' division NuMark, launched in 2013 the MarkTen e-cigarette that Philip Morris had been working on since 1990.